AGordiGuerrero/JGC30_tubeamp/README.md

 # JGC30_tubeamp

-"Small" tube amplifier with two preamp channels
+"Small" guitar tube amplifier with two preamp channels.

+It is conceived to be inserted in a small combo box with a single 12" speaker.

 Author: @AGordiGuerrero
         @SolEpcc